czara804/Terminal-Assessment/test_README.md

 test_mount_attack

 ```
-The output below shows the result of different parameters:
 ![mount attack test output](mount_attack_output.png)

 **The second test is to ensure the images, called from txt files are being read appropriately.**